daun/statamic-icon-button-fieldtypes/README.md

 ### Example: Lucide

-The example steps below will install and use icons from the [Lucide](https://lucide.dev/icons/) icon set.
+The example steps below will install and use icons from the [Lucide](https://lucide.dev/icons/) icon set, used in the examples above.

 Install icon set: